Hajarb11/BIM--Group20/README.md

 To elaborate:
 1. .by_type() functions were access elements in the model and len() was used to count the number of elements in each array
 2. .IsDefined, IfcRelDefinesByProperties, IfcPropertySet is used to access property sets associated with each element in the model
-3. .IsDefined, RelatingPropertyDefinition.HasProperties was used to access specific properties such as lengths, width etc. for beam elements
+3. .IsDefined, RelatingPropertyDefinition.HasProperties was used to access specific properties such as lengths, widths etc. for various elements defined earlier
 4. IfcStore is used to access information of the BIM project currently the user is working with